Skip to main content

 Diagram showing the authentication flow from workloads, CI/CD pipelines, and people through identity providers to CoreWeave IAM and AI Object Storage

-Workload Identity Federation handles only authentication, verifying that your workload is who it claims to be based on your IdP’s tokens.
-What those credentials can do is controlled separately by your organization access policies and optional bucket access policies.
+Workload Identity Federation handles only authentication, which verifies that your workload is who it claims to be based on your IdP’s tokens.
+Your organization access policies and optional bucket access policies separately control what those credentials can do.

 Supported protocols